PATH - A Tool Box for Automated Testing

 Script capture and script driving do not need to take the same approach.
 For ORACLE OCI, we capture from the network, and drive using the API; for Citrix, we capture mouse-clicks and keystrokes, but again drive with an API.

-Single users' workstations (traditionally PC's, but today almost anything) of course need to be tested and their contribution to end-user response understood but this is usually best handled independently of the testing of the multi-user components; the WAN, Firewalls, LAN, load-balancers, middle tier/application servers, web servers, database servers and all the rest.
+Single users' workstations (traditionally PC's, but in today's BYOD world almost anything) of course need to be tested and their contribution to end-user response understood but this is usually best handled independently of the testing of the multi-user components; the WAN, Firewalls, LAN, load-balancers, middle tier/application servers, web servers, database servers and all the rest.